NIUaard/paper_tips/README.md

-# Resources/Tips for writting a good scientific paper
+# Resources/Tips for writting a scientific paper/report

 This provides some advices for writing a scientific paper (or lab report).
 It focus on writing using the LaTeX word-processing program.

 ## general